wynneia/anymath/README.md

 - Linear regression
 - Root-finding algorithms (Bisection method, Newton-Raphson method)
 - Nonlinear least squares curve fitting (Levenberg-Marquardt algorithm)
+- Gauss-Seidel method for solving systems of linear equations

 ## Contributing
 Contributions are welcome!
 If you have any improvements, bug fixes, or new algorithms you'd like to add, please feel free to open an issue or submit a pull request.